Tangy Homemade BBQ Sauce

 1Whisk all the ingredients in a medium saucepan over medium-low heat.
 Continue to whisk as you bring the sauce to a simmer.
 Since the saucepan is over lower heat, this will take a few minutes, but keeping the heat low prevents the sugars in the sauce from scorching.

-3Homemade barbecue sauce tastes a bit more sweet and vinegary at first.
+4At first, this homemade barbecue sauce tastes sweeter and vinegary.
 However, after it has cooled, the flavors mellow a little, and the sauce becomes one.

 Adam and Joanne's Tips